karlospn/mytechramblings-site-source-code/content/posts/getting-started-with-opentelemetry-metrics-and-dotnet-part-2.md

     }
 }
 ```
-As you can see from the snippets of code from this section recording a measurement it's a really simple task, just invoke the instrument functions wherever you want to record a measurement, and that's it!
+As you can see from the snippets of code from this section recording a measurement it's a really simple task, just invoke the instrument function wherever you want to record a measurement, and that's it!

 ## **4 - Setup the Histogram bucket aggregation accordingly**